danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ## Roll-out Strategy

 Zeiss has requested that this feature be enabled programatically, not via manual process (IcM).
-While we can reduce the management overhead by enabling the feature at the
+While we can reduce the management overhead by enabling the feature at the subscription level, which can be managed via AFEC.

-The eventual solution here will include:
+The solution will include:
  1. An AFEC feature flag managed via Geneva Actions (optionally exposed to customers via Azure Portal)
  2. Syncing the status of the feature flag (via [subscription lifecycle notifications](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/subscription-lifecycle-api-reference.md)) to our subscription metadata (global CosmosDB)
  3. Read subscription metadata, and update the Dicom CRD with the relevant feature status

-Our initial implementation will be limited to step 3 above: we will update the CRD and alter the subscription metadata via prodution change request.
-Steps 1 and 2 are straightforward, but require some coordination with other Healthcare APIs teams to make the solution usable cross-team.
+We will implement the steps above, but specifically to this case, not in a generalized way.

 For the initial PaaS implementation, we will specify that feature status will only be checked at resource creation - i.e. every DICOM resource will reflect the status of the subscription-level feature flag at the time the DICOM resource was created.